 - Your hidden files will appear; delete any unnecessary ones.

 If you have a Mac, finding and deleting hidden folders may be a more complex process, but there are multiple ways to make sure you find and delete your hidden files.

-When working on different projects, you may need to install new apps or programs that later become useless.
+You may need to install new apps or programs that become useless when working on different projects.

 You may forget about them while your device is working as usual, but once it slows down, you need to delete them.
 To delete unnecessary programs or apps from your Windows device, follow these steps:

 - Go to the search bar and type Apps and features.

 - A new window will open; look for any apps that you find unnecessary.

 - Click the Uninstall button to delete the app that you don’t need.

 To delete a program from your Mac, do the following:

 - Open the Launchpad from the dock on the lower part of your screen, or pinch it closed with four fingers on the pad.